Main Content

 - Class 2: This class of e-bike also features motor assist up to 20 mph, but it also has a throttle-only mode.
 This is how motorcycles and scooters are powered.
 It offers full power on demand.

-- Class 3: These models are similar to the class 1 type except the motor provides assists up to speeds of 28 mph.
+- Class 3: These models are similar to the class 1 type except the motor provides assistance up to speeds of 28 mph.
 It's important to note that current federal law limits speed to under 20 mph.

 How Do Electric Bikes Work?